sdesalas/cordova-plugin-tonegenerator/README.md

 </code>
 </pre>

+Default values as follows:

+- frequency: 440 (hz)
+- volume: 255 (max)
+- waveType: 0 (sine)

 cordova.plugins.magnetometer.frequency()
 -------------------------------------------

-Sets the frequency of the generated tone in Hertz.
+Sets the frequency of the generated tone (in Hertz).
 The human audible range is 60hz to 16,000hz.

+This method can be used to update the frequency while a tone is playing.

 <pre>
 <code>